GoogleChrome/CertificateTransparency/log_lists.md

 # Chrome's CT Log Lists

-The Chrome team publishes known CT logs (collectively the "CT Log Lists"), predominately in JSON format.
-The Chrome team publishes two lists, with distinct semantics:
+The Chrome team publishes known CT logs (collectively the "CT Log Lists") for public consumption via two lists, each with distinct semantics:

  * [log_list.json](https://www.gstatic.com/ct/log_list/v3/log_list.json)
    contains logs that are `Qualified`, `Usable`, or `Retired` as of when the